joseph-flinn/site/frontend/posts/engineering-portfolio-management-part4.md

 | Deliver a product with superior quality | 58.6% | 28.0% | 2.0x |

 There is nothing surprising in any of these areas.
-We intuitively know that if a firm comes to market with a superior product that meets all of the customer needs and has a higher value-to-money ratio, that product is going to win.
+We intuitively know that if a firm comes to market with a superior product that meets all of the customer needs and has a higher value-for-money ratio, that product is going to win.
 The above data reinforces this intuition but does not give us insight into how to tactically implement a successful new-product development strategy.
 "Just do it" is not sufficient.